HedvigS/UD_complexity/README.md

 #### R versions and packages

 All required R packages are installed for the user with R the script `code/01_requirements_install.R` which features some accommodations to platform-specific situations.
-All required R packages, with the exception of `data.table` and `Matrix`, are listed in the file `requirements.tsv` in a particular order.
+All required R packages, with the exception of `data.table` and `Matrix`, are listed in the file `requirements.tsv` in a particular order that is optimally constructed in terms of package depencies.
 The other packages need to be installed from binary files (provided in `utility/packages_binary/`), this is specified in `code/01_requirements_install.R`.

 We install all packages into a custom directory `utility/packages/`.